-Beginning (1) Approaching (2) Proficiency (3) Mastery (4) With teacher assistance the student The student is able to skip count starting at 0 by 5s to Student is able to skip count by 5s from 0 to When given a number the student can identify has partial success.
-100 with a number line or 100's chart with prompting.
-100 independently. what comes next.
+Beginning (1) Approaching (2) Proficiency (3) Mastery (4) With teacher The student is able to skip Student is able to skip When given a number assistance the student count starting at 0 by 5s to count by 5s from 0 to the student can identify has partial success.
+100 with a number line or 100 independently. what comes next.
+100's chart with prompting.